jhpark1013/blog/_posts/2022-07-07-linux-kernel-patches-new-feature-in-arp-and-ndisc-neighbor-discovery.markdown

 }
 ```

-In [part 2](/blog/2022/07/24/linux-kernel-patches-new-feature-in-arp-and-ndisc-neighbor-discovery-part-2-of-3.html), I'll talk about how subnet filtering is defined in NDISC!
+In this blog post, I talked about adding the subnet filtering feature in ARP in the Linux kernel networking stack.
+In [part 2](/blog/2022/07/24/linux-kernel-patches-new-feature-in-arp-and-ndisc-neighbor-discovery-part-2.html), I'll describe how subnet filtering is defined in NDISC!

 ## References